 - statement of purpose

 - three letters of recommendation (only two letters for AMP applicants)

 - appropriate test scores

-- Entrance Exam: The applicant must have a score of 300 or higher on the GRE.
-Minimum requirements for TOEFLS and IELTS are 79 (iBT), 550 (pBT), or 6.5 (IELTS).
+- GRE: The applicant must have a score of 300 or higher on the GRE.
+Waived for UA undergraduates applying for AMP or applicants with a relevant master’s degree or five years work-related experience.

 Assistantships (teaching and research) are offered by the department and individual faculty to highly-qualified applicants with preference towards those pursuing a PhD.
 Most assistantships start in the fall and last one academic year with consideration for renewal.
 An assistantship provides a competitive stipend, full tuition and health benefits.
-No additional application is necessary.
+No additional application is necessary; however, if seeking an assistantship then your application should be submitted by January 31 or earlier for the ensuing fall semester.
 Contacting faculty with similar research interests is encouraged.